isorrentino/bipedal-locomotion-framework/utilities/motor-current-tracking/README.md

 python3 blf-joints-grid-position-tracking.py
 ```

-The application accept an additional argument to specify the type of trajectory to deploy.
+The application accepts an additional argument to specify the type of trajectory to deploy.
 From terminal, run:

 ```sh
 python3 blf-joints-grid-position-tracking.py -h
 ```

-to display the help message which details how to specify the additional input argument.
+to display the help message which details how to pass the additional input argument.

 If bipedal locmotion framework is installed correctly, the application can be run from anywhere.
 In order to
 to install the application, you should set the option `FRAMEWORK_COMPILE_MotorCurrentTrackingApplication` to `ON`.